What summer picnic would be complete without watermelon?

 Watermelon plants (Citrullus lanatus var. lanatus) can take up some space.
 The 5-sided vines may reach 10 feet in length and the leaves are large.
 Plant watermelon seeds one inch deep in groups of 6 to 10 seeds.
 These seeds should be planted in ‘hills’ that are 3 to 4 feet apart.
 These hills are mounds of loose, rich soil two feet in diameter.
 Once seedlings emerge, save the best 3 and snip the others off at ground level.
 Mulch around the plants to reduce weeds and retain moisture.
 Individual watermelons can be grown in a container, but it should be large - at least 5 gallons.
 They can also be grown up trellising or on stock panels, but each melon will need a hammock.

-In the Bay Area, it is best to plant watermelon in May and June, though seeds can be started two weeks after the last frost date.
-Seeds will not germinate at temperatures below 70 degrees F. Row covers can be used over seedlings to protect them from pests and to retain some heat.
+In San Jose, California, it is best to plant watermelon in May and June, though seeds can be started two weeks after the last frost date.
+Seeds will not germinate at temperatures below 70°F. Row covers can be used over seedlings to protect them from pests and to retain some heat.
 Watermelons prefer a soil pH of 6.0 to 6.8.
 Watermelons do require a significant amount of water to produce fruit, but avoid getting the leaves wet to prevent fungal disease.
 If the leaves wilt in the afternoon, don’t worry about it.
 If they stay wilted into the evening, check moisture levels.
 Once fruit starts to appear, you will want to get it up off the ground with some straw.
 This reduces the chance of belly rot.
 Reduce watering just before your watermelons ripen to increase sugar levels and intensify the flavor.

 Watermelon pests and diseases